Instruction Attributes#

 All functional units mentioned in a set should belong to the same automaton.

-The last construction (final_absence_set
+The last construction (final_absence_set) is analogous to

-but checking is done on the result (state)
+absence_set but checking is done on the result (state)

 reservation.
-See comments for final_presence_set
+See comments for final_presence_set.

 You can control the generator of the pipeline hazard recognizer with the following construction.